Bgabri/Mesh-physics/README.md

   3. open the file(s) with Löve2D

 ### To save the code as an application or executable:
-  1. Download Löve2D from https://love2d.org and the repository
+  1. Download Löve2D from https://love2d.org and the repository (unzip if neccesary)
+  2. place Löve2D and the repository inro a temporary folder
 #### Mac
+  2.
 #### Windows